 What may be surprising is how few studies were conducted on death and dying prior to the 1960s.
 Death and dying were fields that had received little attention until a psychologist named Elisabeth Kübler-Ross began observing people who were in the process of dying.
 As Kübler-Ross witnessed people’s transition toward death, she found some common threads in their experiences.
 She observed that the process had five distinct stages: denial, anger, bargaining, depression, and acceptance.
 She published her findings in a 1969 book called On Death and Dying.
 The book remains a classic on the topic today.

-Kübler-Ross found that a person’s first reaction to the prospect of dying is denial: This is characterized by not wanting to believe that he or she is dying, with common thoughts such as “I feel fine” or “This is not really happening to me.”
+Kübler-Ross found that a person’s first reaction to the prospect of dying is denial: this is characterized by the person's not wanting to believe he or she is dying, with common thoughts such as “I feel fine” or “This is not really happening to me.”
 The second stage is anger, when loss of life is seen as unfair and unjust.
 A person then resorts to the third stage, bargaining: trying to negotiate with a higher power to postpone the inevitable by reforming or changing the way he or she lives.
 The fourth stage, psychological depression, allows for resignation as the situation begins to seem hopeless.
 In the final stage, a person adjusts to the idea of death and reaches acceptance.
-At this point, the person can face death honestly, regarding it as a natural and inevitable part of life, and can make the most of their remaining time.
+At this point, the person can face death honestly, by regarding it as a natural and inevitable part of life and can make the most of their remaining time.

 The work of Kübler-Ross was eye-opening when it was introduced.
 It broke new ground and opened the doors for sociologists, social workers, health practitioners, and therapists to study death and help those who were facing death.
 Kübler-Ross’s work is generally considered a major contribution to thanatology: the systematic study of death and dying.